 The study of the chemical foundation of the art world.
 Topics range from a study of the historical development of technical innovations and discoveries which impacted the evolution of art, to the chemical and physical properties of artists' materials, to an introduction to conservation and the analysis of works of art.
 The course is designed as a studio course which includes both lectures and laboratory experiments during the class period.
 A minimum of one half of the course meeting times will be laboratory activities.
 This course is intended for students who major in a non-science discipline.
-Credit for CHEM 1305 will not be given to those students who have already fulfilled (or who are currently enrolled in a course fulfilling) the Using Scientific Methods section of the Understanding Natural Science and Technology portion of the Common Curriculum.
+Credit for CHEM 1305 will not be given to those students who have already fulfilled (or who are currently enrolled in a course fulfilling) the Natural Sciences section of the Approaches to Creation and Analysis portion of the Pathways Curriculum.

 Approaches to Creation and Analysis | The Natural Sciences